playcanvas/playcanvas-spine/README.md

 ### Engine-only

-Include the library script `lib/playcanvas-spine.min.js`.
-Either use the script `src/script/spine.js` in script components or directly add spine components to your Entities.
+Load the library script `lib/playcanvas-spine.3.6.min.js`.
+Either use the script `examples/assets/script/spine.js` in script components or directly add spine components to your Entities as follows:

 ```javascript
 var entity = new pc.Entity();